|Export Controls Compliance|

 ◊ Export Controls Survey for Funding Applications (This form accompanies the routing sheet and/or incentive application.)

-Additional Information on the The Research Foundation of SUNY at Buffalo State College Export Controls Compliance Program
+Additional Information on the The Research Foundation for SUNY at Buffalo State College Export Controls Compliance Program

 Background: The United States federal government has enacted laws that regulate the distribution of specific technology, information and services to foreign persons and foreign countries for reasons of national security and foreign policy.
 These laws are applicable to U.S. citizens, and are relevant to the university community, especially in respect to travel and research conducted by individuals alone and/or in affiliation with the university.
 The laws apply to exports of “controlled” items and technologies, and to deemed exports.
 In recent years, penalties have been enhanced to impact not only individuals, but also institutions.
 Thus, universities have implemented export control programs to educate their employees and to facilitate the export control license application process when necessary and appropriate.
 In addition, many universities have adopted policies to assure that research conducted meets the criteria of “fundamental research,” to increase the chance that faculty research will not require an export controls license.

-Responsible Campus Officer: The Associate Director of Finance and Grants Management is designated as the Research Foundation Export Controls Officer and will be responsible for maintaining the export controls compliance program.
+Responsible Campus Officer: The Export Controls Officer will be responsible for maintaining the export controls compliance program.
 As such, s/he will work with pertinent staff in other offices such as Pre-Award, Human Resources, Purchasing, and Grants Management to assure that information regarding export controls compliance is disseminated to the campus community on a timely basis.

 The Research Foundation Operations Manager will be responsible for determining if the institution will accept an externally-funded project that requires a license.
 The Operations Manager and Export Controls Officer will be responsible for assuring that the export controls compliance program is reviewed and updated on a periodic basis and will be responsible for determining if a license is needed.